Martingale driven BSDEs, PDEs and other related deterministic problems

-where $X$ is the canonical process, $g$ is a Borel function with some growth condition and $f$ is a Borel function with some growth condition with respect to the second variable, and Lipschitz conditions with respect to the third and fourth variables.
-Those Markovian BSDEs will be linked to the Pseudo-PDE
+where $X$ is the canonical process, $g$ is a Borel function with a growth condition and $f$ is Borel, with a growth condition with respect to the second variable, and it is Lipschitz with respect to the third and fourth variables.
+In most of the examples, we will set $\psi$ to be the identity, and $M[\psi]^{s,x}$ will be the martingale part of $X$ under $\mathbbm{P}^{s,x}$.
+We will however also include the case when $X$ is not a semimartingale, and in particular $Id\notin \mathcal{D}(a)^d$.